FF6BeyondChaos/BeyondChaosRandomizer/README.md

-	DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with EX V5 release Crimdahl - Rotating status patch, lots of help with EX V5 release fusoyeahhh - lots of help with EX V5 release Razzle_Storm - lots of help with EX V5 release
-	CDude - lots of help with event code for EX V5 release Cecil188 - ported over music, owner of the Discord, and overall helper with everything
+	DrInsanoPHD - Refactoring code, character stats randomizer, bug fixes, lots of help with EX V5 release Crimdahl - Rotating status patch, lots of help with EX V5 release fusoyeahhh - lots of help with EX V5 release RazzleStorm - refactoring some code, adding type hints, lots of help with EX V5 release CDude - lots of help with event code for EX V5 release Cecil188 - ported over music, owner of the Discord, and overall helper with everything